dehowell/codex-vitae/README.md

 This is a place for me to store statements of my long-term goals, [GTD][1] horizons, and affirmations of my beliefs and values.
 Inspired by Buster Benson and his [Codex Vitae][2].

+## Values

+Treat all people as works in progress.
+Respect their capacity for growth and aid their pursuit of excellence however I may.

+Recognize that there are many frameworks for understanding the world.
+Remember the strong possibility that you are wrong and be pluralistic with respect to philosophical lenses.

+Balance my ideals and aspirations for what could be against work appropriately within the bounds of what is.

+Work with the grain of people and the world to build a better future.

+Choose the longer-term and build structures to make the right choice easy and obvious.

+Solve more problems than I create.
+Clean up more messes than I make.
+What I do now creates the initial conditions those who follow.
+Act so as to preserve their options.

+Reflect regularly on these values to reinforce them as a lived practice.

 ## Beliefs

-I want to solve more problems than I create, clean up more messes than I make.

 Consciousness is immanent in the mind and body.
 There is no separate "soul-stuff" transcendent from the material universe.
 Our ongoing sense of personal identity is a continually-enacted process, arising from continuity of memory, intentions, and the simulation of a self-model.